LewcasThunder/BootScraper/README.md

 #### -serviceurl or -u
 Currently this needs to be set to "https://www.boots.com/online/psc/itemStock"

+#### -inputstoredata or -i
+The filepath/name of the store data input.
+This is currently located in "BootScraper.Queries\LoadStoreData\StoreData.csv"

 #### -productid or -p
 Lisdexamfetamine:
 - 20mg: 42013311000001109